 - Don’t rely on the lifeguard.

-- Don’t assume that if your child has had swimming lessons he or she will know how to stay afloat.
+- Don’t assume that if your child has had swimming lessons they will know how to stay afloat.

-- Make sure your kid knows that he or she should never run around the pool or get near it without supervision.
+- Make sure your kid knows that they should never run around the pool or get near it without supervision.

 - Again, no running or getting near the pool without an adult supervision.